vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

         { model with Velocity = Vector3.Zero }, []
 ```

-Copying from the elmish library, my update function return a new model along with a list of Messages.
-The list of message allow me to follow up with multiple messages.
-Also, I don't need to send a follow up message most of the time so I can return an empty list without having to create a special Empty message.
+Copying from the Elmish library, my update function return a new model along with a list of Messages.
+This allows me to follow up with multiple messages.
+Also, I don't need to send a follow up message most of the time so I can return an empty list without having to create a special `Empty` message.

 ### Game Component

 Just like the player component, we need a game component.
-This is a crucial part of the implementation since it is responsible for reading all the messages was created.
-It is also responsible for calling the view and update functions of other components.
+This is a crucial part of the implementation since it is responsible for reading all the messages that was created.
+It is also responsible for calling the `view` and `update` functions of other components.
 Create the `Game.fs` class right below `Player.fs` and add the following code:

 ```fsharp
 //Game.fs